 Decentralized websites 🌐

-ENS has a partnership with Protocol Labs, the stewards of IPFS, a decentralized file storage protocol.
-With ENS as the decentralized naming service and IPFS as the decentralized file storage system, together they make the decentralized World Wide Web.
+With ENS as the decentralized naming service and IPFS as the decentralized file storage system, together they make the decentralized web.

-Opera has native support for this pair of protocols (and Brave says they’re working on it).
 If you’re using another major browser, the MetaMask browser extension will give you support.
-For example, if you are using Chrome with MetaMask, enter “almonit.eth/” into the URL bar and watch the magic happen.
+For example, if you are using Chrome with MetaMask, enter “almonit.eth/” into the URL bar and watch the magic happen (it’ll load an ENS+IPFS website search engine!).

 For users who don’t have an Ethereum-enabled browser, we have set up a system so they can still access these websites by appending “.LINK” to the end of the name (e.g. almonit.eth.link).